MESAHub/mesa-website/09-best-practices.markdown

 work, stick with that version throughout the project.
-If you're starting from a set of input files that were designed for an older version, we suggest you invest some time porting it to the latest version, as if you run into any issues it's much easier for the community to assist you that way.
+If you're starting from a set of input files that were designed for an older version, we suggest you invest some time porting it to the latest version, as if you run into any issues this will make it much easier for the community to assist you.

 Before modifying any source code in the main MESA directory, check if these changes cannot be applied locally in your work folder using the